wuyang1002431655/tango_with_django_19/manuscript/chapter14-webhose.md

 T> ### Keys
 T> Keep them secret, keep them safe!
+T>
+T> Don't let anyone use your code.
+If they misuse it, you could be banned from the service it corresponds to.

 ### `run_query()` -- Executing the Query
 The `run_query()` function takes two parameters: `search_terms`, a string representing a user's query; and `size`, an [optional parameter](http://www.diveintopython.net/power_of_introspection/optional_arguments.html), set to a default of `10`.
 This second parameter allows us to control the number of results to return from the Webhose API.
 Given these parameters, the function then communicates with the Webhose API, and returns a series of Python dictionaries within a list, with each dictionary representing an individual result -- consisting of a result `title`, `link` and `summary`.
 The inline commentary in the function definitions above (for both Python 2.7.x and Python 3) explain what's happening at each stage -- check out the commentary further to increase your understanding of what is going on.